tokio-rs/website-next/content/tokio/tutorial/async.md

 **could** supply a different `Waker` instance.
 The poll function must update any previously recorded waker with the new one.

-To fix our earlier implementation, we would do something like this:
+To fix our earlier implementation, we could do something like this:

 ```rust
 use std::future::Future;